Often our worth is put in the world’s view of loving ourselves, not at all on how to culivate self love.

 Have you lived in the world’s standard of loving yourself?
 (Raising my hand)

 The type of love the world wants us to believe is shallow and doesn’t last.

 But God’s word tells us how to cultivate self love…

 Patient and kind, it is not jealous, nor pompous it is not inflated, it is not rude it does not speak its own interests it is not quick tempered, it does not brood over injury, it does not rejoice over wrong doing, but rejoices with the truth.
 It bears all things, believes all things, hopes all things, and endures all things.
 1 Corinthians 13:4

-As a Christian how might your life change if you knew how to love yourself the way God instructs?
+As a Christian how might your life change if you knew how to cultivate self love the way God instructs?

-Here are 5 biblical truths to cultivate self-love
+Here are 5 biblical truths on how to cultivate self-love

 Need a little help in starting and sticking to quiet time with God?

 Simply fill in the box above to get your free E-Book!